 ReaJS is a plugin library from Reaper DAW that allows custom VST design using their weird custom language

-Audio libraries for normal programming languages
+Audio libraries for mainstream programming languages

 - STK is a C++ library implementing a lot of synthesis algorithms in a bareback style, with a special emphasis on physical modelling algorithms for virtual instruments.

 - maximilian is Mick Grierson’s C++ library for doing audio graphs, and seems to be a pragmatic choice for many artists (Direct source link)

 - Juce seems to be the cross-platform Audio-GUI of choice and can host faust code; so that’s nice.
 I wonder if it can plug into maximilian?